crpietschmann/portfolio/_imports/_posts/2008-10-14-javascript-gem-null-coalescing-using-the-or-operator.markdown

-This new trick makes the code much easier to read, and checks for <em>undefined </em>also so I no longer need to worry about the value being equal to <em>undefined</em> in some rare circumstance.
+This new trick makes the code much easier to read, and checks for *undefined *also so I no longer need to worry about the value being equal to *undefined* in some rare circumstance.